Witiko/doctoral-thesis/defense.md

 retrieval in general: *sparse retrieval* and *dense retrieval*.

-In sparse retrieval we index documents as high-dimensional sparse vector coordinates, where every nonzero dimension represents a single word or mathematical symbol from the document, as you can see in the left picture.
+In sparse retrieval we index documents as high-dimensional sparse vector coordinates, where every nonzero coordinate represents a single word or mathematical symbol from the document, as you can see in the left picture.
 Sparse retrieval is fast and interpretable, but it has several weaknesses that hurt its accuracy: